wsildsa/wsildsa.github.io/README.md

 - [x] fix calendar embed scaling on mobile
 - [x] Calender Subscription Tutorial
 - [ ] Re-implement loadCalendar javascript function for Google Calendar

+## Acknowledgments
+Thanks to our comrades at Chicago DSA for the [Haymarket theme](https://github.com/ChicagoDSA/haymarket)